Sharif-University-ESRLab/fall2024-cryptographic-embedded-benchmark/Readme.md

 # Project Title

-A brief description of what this project does and who it's for comes here.
+Evaluation of cryptographic algorithms and security protocols in embedded systems

 ## Tools
 - STMCubeMX